IIT-code-path-app/project-codepath/README.md

 | Get     | /food/?fname=fname     | get food by names  |
 | Get     | /food/?aname=aname     | get food by author  |

-## Milestone 1:
-## ISSUES
-Problems with people not getting the right folders

-## Sprint Planned for next week
-Get people aligned with the github and getting the pages interface to work.

 <img src="http://g.recordit.co/wIvdqLbaK9.gif" width=250><br>